 Mr. Roy's Action Jovial by nature, Roy had a pleasant disposition.
 Cooperative and helpful, he had a knack of becoming popular at all units he worked.
 He was loved and respected by his superiors, peers and subordinates.

 After returning from corporate office, Roy asked his Chief of HR to organize a meeting with Union leaders.
-He explained the situation of the domestic and international fero alloy markets to them. in between the meeting he called in his Chief of Finance and asked him to explain to the Union leaders, with all facts and figures, now the profitability of KFAC had been declining over the past few years.
-Roy appealed to the Union to spread the message among workmen, that KFAC to survive, it would require that al join hands to work more efficiently and productively.
+He explained the situation of the domestic and international markets to them.
+In between the meeting he called in his Chief of Finance and asked him to explain to the Union leaders, with all facts and figures, how the profitability of KFAC had been declining over the past few years.
+Roy appealed to the Union to spread the message among workmen, that KFAC to survive, it would require that all join hands to work more efficiently and productively.
 After this meeting he convened another meeting of all managers and departmental heads.
 He categorically told them to stop granting overtime payments to non-operations employees.
 Further, he told them that in case of work pressure he expected every HOD to ensure that all employees in that particular department join hands to complete the day's task.
-He made it clear to HODs tat he also expected them to stay behind with other employees and leave the department after the day's work gets completed.
+He made it clear to HODs that he also expected them to stay behind with other employees and leave the department after the day's work gets completed.
 He rationalized that this was one way in which throughput time for spill over work would be reduced and no individual employee would feel victimized by the new corporate policy.
-1. Citing supporting facts from the case, trace the motivations of the three managing directors of KFAC.
-8 CO4 2.
-Which of the three managing directors, in your opinion, would motivate the employees best, and why?
-7 CO4 3.
-What kinds of leadership styles did the three managing directors exhibit in terms of Michigan and Ohio State Studies?
-8 CO4 4.
-Using Blake and Mouton's Managerial Grid, place the three KFAC MDs in the appropriate style quadrants, justifying your reasons for placing them so.
-7 CO4
+1- Citing supporting facts from the case, trace the motivations of the three managing directors of KFAC.
+10 CO4 2- Using Blake and Mouton's Managerial Grid, place the three KFAC MDs in the appropriate style quadrants, justifying your reasons for placing them so.
+10 CO4 3- Which of the three managing directors, in your opinion, would motivate the employees best, and why?
+10 CO4